Courtney Barnett, Sleater-Kinney Cover Olivia Newton-John’s ‘Physical’

-Courtney Barnett has paid tribute to the late Olivia Newton-John, recruiting some famous friends for a live cover of ‘Physical’.
-Barnett shared her cover during her touring Here And There festival in the US, with Sleater-Kinney and Fred Armisen joining her onstage for the performance.
+Courtney Barnett has paid tribute to the late Olivia Newton-John, joining friends Sleater-Kinney for a live cover of ‘Physical’.
+The cover occurred during the Redmond, Washington date of Barnett’s touring Here And There festival, with Fred Armisen also joining the fun.

-Footage of the cover sees Barnett, Armisen, and Sleater-Kinney’s Corin Tucker all donning headbands for the performance, with Armisen and Tucker handling the majority of vocal duties.
-Armisen can also be seen showing off his best exercise routine, keeping in line with Newton-John’s original video.
+Barnett, Armisen, and Sleater-Kinney’s Corin Tucker all donned headbands for the performance, with Armisen and Tucker handling the majority of vocal duties.
+Armisen also demonstrated his exercise routine, keeping in line with Newton-John’s original video.

 Olivia Newton-John passed away earlier this month at the age of 73.
-The globally-renowned musician and actress had been forthcoming about her decades-long battles with breast cancer in previous years, with her family revealing she had “passed away peacefully at her Ranch in Southern California”.
+The globally-renowned musician and actress had been open about her decades-long battle with breast cancer, with her family revealing she had “passed away peacefully at her Ranch in Southern California”.

-Since her untimely passing, Newton-John’s legacy has been recognised and rediscovered, with her Hopelessly Devoted: The Hits compilation topping the Australian albums chart, and hitting number five on the ARIA albums chart.
+Since her untimely passing, Newton-John’s legacy has been recognised and rediscovered, with her Hopelessly Devoted: The Hits compilation topping ARIA’s Australian albums chart and hitting number five on the ARIA Top 50 Albums chart.

-This live cover is also the latest in a run of collaborations that Barnett has been involved in recently, having announced the Here and There: B-Sides, Live Tracks + Demos compilation earlier this month.
+Barnett announced the Here and There: B-Sides, Live Tracks + Demos compilation earlier this month.
 The limited edition release includes demos of unreleased songs by Julia Jacklin, The Beths and Caroline Rose and live versions of songs by Sleater-Kinney, Bedouine, Faye Webster and Hana Vu.

 Further Reading